dcreager/clogger/docs/api.rst

    means that it's perfectly fine to pass in stack-allocated or otherwise short-lived variables as your parameters.

-.. function:: void clog_log(enum clog_level level, const char \*fmt, ...)
+.. function:: void clog_log_channel(enum clog_level level, const char \*channel, const char \*fmt, ...)
+              void clog_log(enum clog_level level, const char \*fmt, ...)

-   Generate a log message with a severity given by *level*.
+   Generate a log message with a given severity *level*.
 The text of the log message is given by the ``printf``-style format string *fmt* and any additional parameters that you provide.
+For the ``_channel`` variant, the log message's channel is given by the *channel* parameter.
+For the normal variant, you must define the :c:data:`CLOG_CHANNEL` macro, which will be used as the channel name.

    Any errors that occur while processing the log message will be silently caught and ignored.